Fostering FAQ

 Do I have to be home with the dog all day?

 No. Many foster family members are employed outside the home and still provide a quality environment for the dog.
-We do require that any time you are unable to directly supervise the foster dog, he must be confined to a small, secure area, either in the house or a securely fenced yard or kennel.
-This results in a safe secure place for the dog and keeps concern for the foster family’s safety and home in the forefront.
+We do require that any time you are unable to directly supervise the foster dog, he should be crated or confined to a small, secure area in the house until you know how he or she does being left alone.
+If you have a full-time job, at least one break during the day should be provided, so the dog can stretch its legs and relieve itself.

 Do I need a fenced yard?

 Yes.
 A fenced yard is required for both foster care and adoption.
-In some situations homes with a secure kennel of adequate size will be considered.
+In some situations, homes with a secure kennel of adequate size will be considered.
 Foster dogs must NEVER be allowed to run free.
 If your yard is surrounded by a secure fence, the dog may be exercised in the fenced yard off leash.
 When outside the yard, the dog must be on leash at ALL times.
+Foster dogs are NOT allowed to be taken to dog parks.

 May I choose which dogs I foster?

-The application allows you to set limits on the kinds of dogs you foster.
-If you are asked to foster a dog that does not seem right for you, you can say no. If a foster dog you have accepted proves difficult to handle, he can be placed elsewhere.
+The application allows you to provide preferences on the kinds of dogs you foster.
+We will always attempt to match your preferences with what we know about the dog, but not all information will be known at the time of rescue.
+If you are asked to foster a dog that does not seem right for you, you can say no. If a foster dog you have accepted proves too difficult to handle, he can be placed elsewhere.
+But please give the dog time to decompress and adjust to its new environment.
+Keep in mind that the dog may have come from a difficult situation or due to unfortunate circumstances had to leave a person he or she loved.
+Sometimes it takes two or three weeks before the dog begins to feel comfortable.

 What if I have questions or problems about a foster dog?

-You will not be alone in the fostering process so don’t let never having fostered before scare you.
-You should contact your assigned Intake Manager for assistance.
+You are never alone in the fostering process!
+If problems come up, contact your Intake Manager for assistance.
 Please do not let the problem continue without seeking help.
 The longer you wait, the worse the problem can become and harder to correct.
-We will send you a new Foster Home Manual, and our Intake Team members are ready to go over any questions you might have on that information.
-A specialist who can help with dog training issues is also available.
-If you ever have a question, the Foster Team and our mentors are always willing to help.
+If needed, we will involve a professional trainer.
+If you ever have a question, the Intake Manager is always willing to help.
 If we don’t know the answer, we’ll put you in touch with the person who does.

 What if we want to travel?

-If you are fostering and want to go away for a weekend or take a vacation and cannot take the foster dog with you, we will work with you for temporary care of the dog, whether with another Golden Bond Rescue foster home, pet sitter, kennel, etc. The Foster Home Team member who placed the dog with you initially will work with you in advance so that arrangements can be made for the dog to be cared for while you are away.
+If you are fostering and want to go away for a weekend or take a vacation and cannot take the foster dog with you, we will work with you for temporary care of the dog, whether with another Golden Bond Rescue foster home, pet sitter, boarding facility, etc. Let the Intake Manager assigned to your foster dog know as soon as possible, but no later than two weeks prior to your trip, so that arrangements can be made for the dog to be cared for while you are away.

 Will I become attached to my foster dog?

-Yes, you undoubtedly will — they bond quickly, and give back so much in return for your care and attention.
-But when you meet the new family who’s ready to provide a permanent, loving home for the dog you’ve helped rescue, you, like the rest of the Golden Bond Rescue foster parents, will feel more than satisfied to see the dog move on to a new and better life.
-So, shed a few tears, hand over the leash, and call us to volunteer to foster another rescue!
+Yes, you undoubtedly will — they bond quickly and give back so much in return for your care and attention.
+When you meet the new family who’s ready to provide a permanent, loving home for the dog you’ve helped rescue, you, like the rest of the Golden Bond Rescue foster parents, will feel more than satisfied to see the dog move on to a new and better life.
+So, shed a few tears, hand over the leash, and call us to volunteer to foster another rescued dog!

 How much does it cost?

-Lack of funds should not prevent you from fostering, but you will have expenses: for telephone calls, any toys you provide, etc. On the other hand, Golden Bond Rescue will provide the foster dog¹s veterinary expenses and medications.
+Lack of funds should not prevent you from fostering, but you will have expenses: for leash and collar, harness, dog bed, food, treats, food and water bowls, ID tag, any toys you provide, gasoline for trips to the vet, etc. On the other hand, Golden Bond Rescue will provide the foster dog’s veterinary expenses and medications.
 While we appreciate your donation of quality dog food for your foster, we will reimburse you for this expense if you wish.

 What if I want to adopt the dog I am fostering?

 Golden Bond Rescue recognizes the realities of fostering, including the fact that foster families often fall in love with their foster dogs.
-You may adopt your foster dog only after having fostered at least one dog through the adoption process prior to adopting the one you want to adopt.
-You should make your request to adopt known, you will have the first right of refusal; however, this decision must be made before anyone is referred to visit the dog for potential adoption.
-Once an adopter has been contacted and scheduled for an interview, you may not change your mind.
-If you are interested in fostering, you must complete the online foster application form.
+Before being allowed to adopt your foster dog, you must have fostered one dog through the entire adoption process.
+You should make your request to adopt known as early as possible, and this decision must be made before anyone is referred to visit the dog for potential adoption.

 What if I have children?